LispCookbook/cl-cookbook/websockets.md

 ~~~

-You might prefer to put this in a file, as escaping quotes is kind of annoying.
+You might prefer to put the HTML into a file, as escaping quotes is kind of annoying.
 Keeping the page data in a `defvar` was simpler for the purposes of this
 tutorial.